bettygordon932/notes/README.md

 - "Today's programming wisdom is: 'Premature optimization is the root of all evil' — Donald Knuth.
 Focus on writing clear, maintainable code first.
 Optimize only when necessary, based on data and profiling results.
 Remember that code readability and simplicity often lead to better performance in the long run."

 This quote emphasizes the importance of not getting bogged down by trying to optimize code too early in the development process, which can lead to unnecessary complexity and potential bugs.
 Instead, ensure your code works correctly and is easily understandable before refining for efficiency.

+# 2024-01-17
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
+In software development, strive to write clean, readable code that is easy to understand and maintain.
+This often involves breaking complex problems into simpler components and minimizing unnecessary complexity.
+Remember that you write code not only for computers but also for fellow humans to read and comprehend.
+Optimize for clarity, modularity, and reusability, as these principles lead to more robust, scalable, and efficient software systems over time."